Forest904/Beathub/README.md

 ## SpotDL API Pipeline

 The app now uses the SpotDL Python API directly (no CLI subprocesses).
 Goals achieved:
-- Use SpotDL’s `Song` model for richer, consistent metadata.
+- Use SpotDL�s `Song` model for richer, consistent metadata.
 - Configure via `config.py` defaults and `.env` overrides.
 - Lyrics come via SpotDL providers and are exported to `.txt` when embedded.
 - Local filesystem storage remains the same.